M8 (New York City bus)

 The Eighth and Ninth Streets Crosstown is a public transit line in Manhattan, New York City, running mostly along Eighth Street, Ninth Street, Tenth Street, and Christopher Street through the West Village, Greenwich Village, and East Village.
-Originally a streetcar line, it is now the M8 bus route, operated by the New York City Transit Authority.
+Originally a streetcar line, it is now the M8 bus route, operated by the Manhattan and Bronx Surface Transit Operating Authority.

 Route description

 The M8 begins at the intersection of Christopher and West Streets, on the west side of Manhattan.
 From West Street to Greenwich Avenue, the bus runs west along Christopher Street and east along West 10th Street.
 At Greenwich Avenue, the bus runs west along West 9th Street and east along West 8th Street.
 These become East 9th and East 8th Streets, respectively, east of Fifth Avenue (east of Third Avenue, East 8th Street is known as St. Mark's Place).
 At Avenue A, both directions cross over to East 10th Street to avoid Tompkins Square Park.
 The route terminates on East 10th Street, just east of Avenue D.